 - How.
 Same operations for sourcing, production, marketing, sale, delivery and customer service?

 - Why.
 Same pain solved?

-If all or many of these 18 items are the same, then it's probably just an extension, not a true pivot.
+If all or many of these 18 items in the 6 categories are the same, then it's probably just an extension, not a true pivot.
 If you're changing most of them significantly, then you may as well close the company and setup a new one.

 Another aspect to consider is wether the current offering is performing well or not.
 If it is, you're considering adding features or a new business line which may improve business; risk is small if you are responsive and scale the changes smartly.
 If the current offering is not good and your cohorts are miserable, your pivot can be a life boat; or pivoting can be just running away from one problem and looking for another one.

 In any case, you should consider the complexities of the iteration.
 Will you end up with 2 teams or one.
 Is investment big or small.
 How much cash do you have and how the team will take it.

 One clear example is the move from B2C to B2B or the reverse.
 While the product may be similar, or technically the same, it’s not an easy pivot.
 Its tough because you change many things in Who (Decider, Payer at least), Why, a bit of When (Sales Cycle) and How (Marketing, Sale, Customer Service) and possibly What, Where.